LOUKAKRAM/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that sets the mode of the file hello to this:-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
+Create a script that creates a directory called my_dir with permissions 751 in the working directory.